aws-samples/aws-database-acceleration-toolkit/examples/aurora-mysql-cluster-latest-snapshot/README.md

-# Enabling Aurora MySQL Database Cluster Monitoring in an existing VPC
+# Aurora MySQL Database Cluster Provisioning using the latest snapshot

-This example is to enable cluster monitoring for the existing Aurora PosgreSQL Database Cluster
+This example deploys the Aurora MySQL Database Cluster from the latest cluster snapshot

-- Creates a new Aurora MySQL cluster - One writer and one reader database instance

 ## How to Deploy